ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 - 1033	M	v	[Robert Sydney Mills](https://www.findagrave.com/memorial/29864008/robert-sydney-mills) is printed as #624. ...born on 11 Nov 1835.
 </blockquote>

+As will be further explored below, J. Thomas Mills was born on the indicated date in **1827** as indicated in the first genealogy as well as his obituary.
+He was the youngest child, not the oldest, as the second genealogy above indicates.
+His obituary suggests that either the family moved around a bit, or perhaps Edward's purported birthplace is not Smithtown, but was assumed to be at some point.
+Also, the fact that the month of Jonas and Mary Hallock's marriage is disputed may be a clue of some kind, as December would mean that Edward was conceived before his parents were married, February would not.
+Such a revision of history under those circumstances is not unheard of.

 Several of the marriages above and below are referenced, if not corroborated, in the volume *Early marriage records of the Mills family in the United States : official and authoritative records of Mills marriages in the original states and colonies from 1628 to 1865* published in 1916 by William Montgomery Clemens, accessed via ancestry.com:

 <div class="gallery">